RainerBlessing/eveapi.js/api_functions.md

 #API Funtions
 ##Done
 ###Account
--Account Status
+- Account Status
--API Key Info
+- API Key Info
--Characters (List of)
+- Characters (List of)

 ##To Do
 ###Character